-This is the first time I’ve read As I Lay Dying and the second novel I’ve read by Faulkner [The Sound and the Fury].
-As I Lay Dying is a southern-Gothic, modernist novel, told mostly in stream of consciousness.
+This is the first time I’ve read As I Lay Dying.
+It is a southern-Gothic, modernist novel, told mostly in stream of consciousness.
 Like most of Faulkner’s stories it takes place in or around Jefferson, Mississippi, Yoknapatawpha County, which is allegorical to Oxford, Mississippi, where Faulkner spent most of his life.

 My rating: 3 of 5 stars